mosip/documentation/docs/administration.md

 3. Enter the necessary details
 4. Click **Save**

-Edit\Deactivate Center type
+**Edit\Deactivate Center type**
 Admin Portal also allows modification of any detail of a Registration Center Type.

-(Although the Portal will allow creation of a Registration Center Type in only primary language but will not allow activation of that Registration Center Type until data for that Type is not updated for all the languages.
-While entering the data, the text fields (e.g., Registration Center Type Name) needs to be manually input in all the languages.
-After successful creation, a Registration Center Type code will be generated.)
+* Although the Portal will allow creation of a Registration Center Type in only primary language but will not allow activation of that Registration Center Type until data for that Type is not updated for all the languages.

-Blocklisted Words -
+* While entering the data, the text fields (e.g., Registration Center Type Name) needs to be manually input in all the languages.
+* After successful creation, a Registration Center Type code will be generated.

+**Blocklisted Words**

-* The Global Admin can view list of all the available Blocklisted words on the Admin UI portal.
+* The Admin can view the list of all the available Blocklisted words on the Admin UI portal.
 * The portal shows both activated or deactivated Blocklisted words.
-Blocklisted words in the only Masterdata which is language independent and will show the data in all the languages unlike the rest of the Masterdata tables which will show data only in the logged in language.
-The Admin can filter the list of Blocklisted Words based on Status (Drop-down), Blocklisted Words (Search Box).
+Blocklisted words is the only Masterdata which is language independent and will show the data in all the languages unlike the rest of the Masterdata tables which will show data only in the logged in language.
+* The Admin can filter the list of Blocklisted Words based on Status (Drop-down), Blocklisted Words (Search Box).
 * Admin can also add\edit\deactivate blocklisted words.
-* Deactivation of a Blocklisted Word can be done if the country feels the Blocklisted word is not applicable anymore.
+* Deactivation of a Blocklisted word can be done if the country feels the Blocklisted word is not applicable anymore.

 ![](_images/admin-blocklisted-words.png)

+This feature has all the functionality of CRUD.

-List of Holidays
+**List of Holidays**

 List of Holiday defines all the public holiday a applicable for a country.
 These holidays are on of the criteria for Pre-Registration to generate appointments.
 The holidays only define the public holidays and not the week-end days for the country.
 The Global Admin can view list of all the defined Holidays on the Admin UI portal.
 The portal shows both activated or deactivated Holidays.
 The Admin can filter the list of Holidays based on Status (Drop-down), Date Range (Search Box) and Name (Search Box).
 Create/Update Holidays
 Using the portal, the Global Admin can create a Holiday providing the Document Category name, date, location, and description if applicable.
 A Holiday needs to be created in both configured Primary and Secondary language.
 Although the Portal will allow creation of a Holiday in only primary language but will not allow activation of that Holiday until data for that Holiday is not updated for all the languages.
 A deactivated Holiday will not be considered for appointment generation in Pre-Registration While entering the data, the text fields (e.g., Holiday Name) needs to be manually input in all the languages.
 After successful creation, a Holiday ID will be generated.
 Admin Portal also allows modification of any detail of a Holiday.
 The modification includes either adding the details in another language that were missed during creation of the Holiday or changing the details of a Holiday itself including name, description etc.

-Templates
+**Templates**

 List of Holiday defines all the public holiday a applicable for a country.
 These holidays are on of the criteria for Pre-Registration to generate appointments.
 The holidays only define the public holidays and not the week-end days for the country.
 The Global Admin can view list of all the defined Holidays on the Admin UI portal.
 The portal shows both activated or deactivated Holidays.
 The Admin can filter the list of Holidays based on Status (Drop-down), Date Range (Search Box) and Name (Search Box).
 Create/Update Holidays
 Using the portal, the Global Admin can create a Holiday providing the Document Category name, date, location, and description if applicable.
 A Holiday needs to be created in both configured Primary and Secondary language.
 Although the Portal will allow creation of a Holiday in only primary language but will not allow activation of that Holiday until data for that Holiday is not updated for all the languages.
 A deactivated Holiday will not be considered for appointment generation in Pre-Registration While entering the data, the text fields (e.g., Holiday Name) needs to be manually input in all the languages.
 After successful creation, a Holiday ID will be generated.
 Admin Portal also allows modification of any detail of a Holiday.
 The modification includes either adding the details in another language that were missed during creation of the Holiday or changing the details of a Holiday itself including name, description etc.

-Dynamic Field
+**Dynamic Field**

-Create New Dynamin Field
+**Create New Dynamin Field**

-Gender
+**Gender**
 View Gender Types
 List of Gender Types contains all the Gender types defined by a country.
 The Global Admin can view list of all the defined Genders on the Admin UI portal.
 The portal shows both Activated or Deactivated Gender types.
 Create/Update Gender Types
 Using the portal, the Global Admin can create a Gender Type providing the Gender Type nameand description if applicable.
 A Gender Type needs to be created in both configured Primary and Secondary language.
 Although the Portal will allow creation of a Gender Type in only primary language but will not allow activation of that Gender Type until data for that Gender Type is not updated for all the languages.
 A deactivated Gender Type will not show up on the Pre-Registration/Registration Client UI.
 While entering the data, the text fields (e.g., Gender Type Name) needs to be manually input in all the languages.
 After successful creation, a Gender Type code will be generated.
 Admin Portal also allows modification of any detail of a Gender Type.
 The modification includes either adding the details in another language that were missed during creation of the Gender Type or changing the details of a Gender Type itself including name, description etc.

-Registration Type
+**Registration Type**
-Mode of Claim
+**Mode of Claim**
-User preferred language
+**User preferred language**
-residenceStatus
-Blood Type
-Marital Status

-Device Definitions
+**residenceStatus**
+**Blood Type**
+**Marital Status**

+**Device Definitions**
 Device Specs
 Device Types